Crigler–Najjar syndrome: Differential diagnosis

 In Crigler–Najjar syndrome and Gilbert syndrome, routine liver function tests are normal, and hepatic histology usually is normal, too.
 No evidence for hemolysis is seen.
 Drug-induced cases typically regress after discontinuation of the substance.
 Physiological neonatal jaundice may peak at 85–170 μmol/L and decline to normal adult concentrations within two weeks.
 Prematurity results in higher levels.

 Treatment

-Plasmapheresis and phototherapy are used for treatment.
-Liver transplant is curative.
+Phototherapy can be used for both types, however daily intensive phototherapy is required for the type I patient in order to see better results.
+Phototherapy works by converting the unconjugated bilirubin which is hydrophobic to a more hydrophilic (it becomes more water soluble) form therefore increasing its excretion by urine and bile.

+For both Types, Plasmapheresis can be used for severe rise of bilirubin.

+For Type II, Phenobarbital which lowers the level of bilirubin can be used.
+As Type II is a less severe form, disease can be managed by Phenobarbital.

+Liver transplant is curative for Type I, while Type II generally does not require a transplant as it responds well to Phenobarbitals.

 Research

 A San Francisco-based company named Audentes Therapeutics is currently investigating the treatment of Crigler–Najjar syndrome with one of their gene replacement therapy products, AT342.
 Preliminary success has been found in early stages of a phase 1/2 clinical trial.

 One 10-year-old girl with Crigler–Najjar syndrome type I was successfully treated by liver cell transplantation.

 The homozygous Gunn rat, which lacks the enzyme uridine diphosphate glucuronyltransferase (UDPGT), is an animal model for the study of Crigler–Najjar syndrome.
 Since only one enzyme is working improperly, gene therapy for Crigler-Najjar is a theoretical option which is being investigated.